AlexeyBoiko/DgrmJS-Example/README.md

 # DgrmJS Example
-This is a minimalistic example of using the DermIS library.
+This is a minimalistic example of using the DgrmIS library.

 DgrmJS is a JavaScript library for creating SVG diagram editors.
 [DgrmJS GitHub](https://github.com/AlexeyBoiko/DgrmJS).